WURgreenhouse/point-cloud-demo/README.md

 intrinsics in the file `oak-d-s2-poe_conf.json` (`color_int`).

-### Contributing
+### Contributing & License
 This repository contains a demo script, intended to kickstart the analysis of depth imaging.
+Please report any issues, but we cannot promise a quick fix.